Skip to content

 Before investing in Google, you’ll want to research the company’s financials to better understand its performance, risks, competition, and prospects.
 Fortunately, as a publicly traded company, Google’s quarterly (form 10-Q) and annual (form 10-K) earning reports, SEC filings, founders’ letters, product and business updates, as well as recent press releases can be accessed directly from its investor relations section.

-After weighing both the expected risks and rewards, decide whether you want Google stock as part of your investment portfolio.
+After weighing both the expected risks and rewards, decide whether you want to buy Google stock and make it a part of your investment portfolio.

 Step 4: Decide how much you want to invest